-Limestone was encountered in the borings.
+Limestone was encountered in some of the borings.
 Karst features are formed in limestone, dolomite, or gypsum by dissolution.
-A geophysical study of the site may indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
-The thickness of the clay layers may vary across the site.
+A geophysical study of the site would indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
 Geophysical study is not within the scope of this investigation.
-Aerial, topographic, and geologic maps are presented in the Illustration section of this report.